Parameter-efficient is not sufficient: Exploring Parameter, Memory, and Time Efficient Adapter Tuning for Dense Predictions: Methods

 Figure \ref{fig:compare} shows the forward processes of three tuning frameworks in SwinBlock.
 LN$_1$ and W/SW-MSA in SwinBlock are simplified as $f_{P1}$, LN$_2$ and MLP are simplified as $f_{P2}$.
 Two adapter layers can be simplified as $f_{A1}$ and $f_{A2}$.
 For the $i$-th block, the output $l_{i+1}$ of fine-tuning can be written as follows:

 and that of adapter-tuning is:

 E$^3$VA has another pair of (input, output), ($e_i, e_{i+1}$), and the forward process of $l$ and $e$ can be represented as follows:

 It is easy to see that $l_{i+1}$ is calculated in the same way in fine-tuning and E$^3$VA-tuning.
-Equations \ref{eq9} and \ref{eq10} show that adapters in adapter-tuning are inserted into the backbone so that the subsequent calculation of the backbone depends on the preceding adapters, thus the update of adapters depends on the backbone gradients.
-In contrast, the update of E$^3$VA's adapters do not depend on the backbone gradients as the adapters are not inserted to the calculation process of the backbone.
+Equations \ref{eq9} show that adapters in adapter-tuning are inserted into the backbone so that the subsequent calculation of the backbone depends on the preceding adapters, thus the update of adapters depends on the backpropagation throught the backbone.
+In contrast, the update of E$^3$VA's adapters do not depend on the backpropagation of backbone as the adapters are not inserted to the backbone.
 We rewrite equations \ref{eq9} and \ref{eq11} as follows:

 We can see Equations \ref{eq12} and \ref{eq13} are very similar except for the last term of adapter-tuning, which has an extra $f_{A1}$ (i.e., $f_{A1}$ is inserted into the backbone).
 It shows both adapters in adapter-tuning and E$^3$VA-tuning take the intermediate activations from the backbone as input.
 This design keeps E$^3$VA-tuning to have sufficient expressiveness as adapter-tuning.